 During a Criminal Proceeding: True, character evidence is generally not allowed to prove or disprove a person acted a certain way during a later event.
 In other words, the prosecutor may not introduce evidence of a defendant’s prior harmful acts—criminal or otherwise—unless it is directly related to the crime at hand for which you received a charge.

-Ex: Floyd’srmed robbery conviction would not be relevant to prove he committed larceny, illegal counterfeiting, or drug use.
+Ex: Floyd’srmed robbery conviction would not be relevant to prove he committed theft, illegal counterfeiting, or drug use.
 But it would be appropriate if he had robbed the liquor store clerk instead of handing her fake U.S. currency.

 In California, for example,

 In fact-based reporting, it’s a bit different.
 There are no rules of evidence, and there is no ethical creed or oath of office like police and lawyer might have.
-Instead, the public has been conditioned to accept certain news outlets as “trustworthy” based on name recognition, similar to hamburgers = McDonalds.
+Instead, the public has been conditioned to accept certain news outlets as “trustworthy” based on name recognition, similar to hamburgers = Mcdonald’s.

 Unfortunately, news outlets are now mainly political propaganda driven by corporate sponsors seeking political favors through lobbying and marketing.
 Conservatives have Fox News, NewsMaxx, and One America News.
 Democrats have Washington Post, CNN, MSNBC, Snopes, virtually all Fact Checker sites, NBC, ABC, CBS, most local news channels, and social media to save one place with server problems.

 Every personal injury attorney on earth would love having so much publicity over a case where the decedent had little income and a criminal past.
 Typically a wrongful death settlement is based on economic and general damages.
-Special damages are monies paid to the decedent’s loved ones for monies the decedent would have contributed to the household.
-This compensation is called special, economic damages.
+Special damages are paid to the decedent’s loved ones for monies the decedent would have contributed to the household.
+This compensation is called special economic damages.